Shyam2048/image_host_django/README.md

             'HOST': 'localhost',
             'PORT': 5432,
             }
-2- create an empty folder uploads in the same directory where other folders of imagehost app are stored.
-This folder stores the images of each user
+2-  uploads folder stores the images of each user